RdelatowerPR/PaymentSplit/README.md

 remember to run:

-when in -> cd PaymentAppSplit
+when in -> cd finalPayApp

 First time:
 npm install